dustinpfister/blog_posts/_posts/canvas-example-pointer-manager-mouse-and-touch.md

     };
 ```

-I have a post in which I get into this topic in general.
+I have a [post in which I get into the topic of getting a canvas relative point in general](/2020/03/04/canvas-get-point-relative-to-canvas/).
 For the sake of this project a solution like this works okay because I do not want or need to support multi-touch.
 If i did want to support multi-touch then I would still use a solution not all that different from this one only it would return an array of pointer objects.

 ### 1.2 - The out of canvas, and the get pointer helpers.